 $config['base_url'] = 'http://domainname.com';

 By following this method, CodeIgniter will try to fetch the exact protocol, domain and path of the installation.
-At any case, if the path is not defined then Codeigniter will try to guess the path & domain randomly so sometimes it might also leads to get inappropriate results.
-So be sure to mention the path using above method and am pretty sure that this tactic will surely help us in production environments.
+At any case, if the path is not defined then Codeigniter will try to guess the path & domain randomly so sometimes it might also lead to getting inappropriate results.
+So be sure to mention the path using the above method and am pretty sure that this tactic will surely help us in production environments.

 3. DB Configuration for Environments

-With multidimensional array support, we can setup the database for different environment like production / integration / development).
-Database can also be configured in this path “application/config/database.php” of codeigniter.
+With multidimensional array support, we can set up the database for a different environment like production/integration/development).
+The database can also be configured in this path “application/config/database.php” of Codeigniter.

-For example, let me show you the small sample for development environment.
+For example, let me show you a small sample for the development environment.

 $db['development'] = array(